 What do Classics graduates do?

-A degree in Classical Civilisation covers a huge number of different disciplines within the subject itself.
-It therefore affords you the opportunity to develop transferable skills in a range of areas.
+Classics and Ancient History degrees cover a huge number of different disciplines within the subjects themselves.
+They therefore afford you the opportunity to develop transferable skills in a range of areas.
 You’ll be a problem-solver and critical thinker who can analyse information, draw your own conclusions, and persuasively communicate your findings.
 You’ll be able to build sound arguments, manage your time effectively, and conduct independent research.

-All of this is valued by employers, and Classics graduates have gone into varied careers as a result.
+All of this is valued by employers, and our graduates have gone into varied careers as a result.

 They’ve progressed to: